 In the event of a member's death prior to retirement, their membership in NYCERS entitles their beneficiary/beneficiaries to a Death Benefit.
-There are two primary types of Death Benefits - Ordinary Death Benefit and Accidental Death Benefit.
+There are two primary types of Death Benefits -- Ordinary Death Benefit and Accidental Death Benefit.
 This section explains the characteristics of each type.

-In the event of a retiree's death after retirement, their pension from NYCERS may entitle a beneficiary to a continuing lifetime benefit or a lump-sum payment.
-Please refer to the Retirement Options section on page 41 for more information regarding Tier 4 Retirement Options.
-In addition to their pension, members may also designate one or more beneficiaries to receive a Post-Retirement Death Benefit (PRDB) after retirement.
-See the Post-Retirement Death Benefits Paid Under Death Benefit Plan 2 section on page 67 for more information about the PRDB.
+In the event of a retiree's death after retirement, their pension from NYCERS may entitle a beneficiary to a continuing lifetime benefit or a lump sum payment.
+Please refer to the Retirement Options section on page 54 for more information regarding Tier 3 Retirement Options.